rianaandrianome/earthquake-localization/README.md

 # Earthquake-localization web application

-This app is built using PHP.
+This app is built using pure Javascript, JQuery and PHP.
 The data are pulled from a free API found at: https://earthquake.usgs.gov/earthquakes/

 The Json API Response are then treated and coordinates are sent to the Free Open Street Map Service found at: https://www.openstreetmap.org/